Archeron1148/week-3/notes.md

 week 3 notes

-my model is in github and here uploaded here --> https://p3d.in/gRxqZ --> the texture was automatically downsized, so it looks a bit off
+my model is uploaded here --> https://p3d.in/gRxqZ --> the texture was automatically downsized, so it looks a bit off I also uploaded the obj and mtl to github, I also downsized the texture so I could upload it on github

 I used the moodie plaque stone outside of the cemetery because I thought it would be important to preserve as it tells a story about the whole family and it might be otherwise ignored

 podcast: